“Truth and news are not the same thing.” — Katharine Graham, Former Publisher Washington Post

 In a planet of 195 countries and 7.8 Billion people, I find it ridiculous to believe that we can be aware about what’s happening in our world by following the news.
 The truth is nobody really knows, all that people know is whatever the media tells them.

 Moreover with the amount of misinformation that’s circulated in the news these days, I wonder how informed we truly become by following the news.
 And I fail to understand how we are doing any favours to anyone by being aware of their plight and suffering by merely following the news.

-Here are few actionable steps you can take to limit your consumption of news
+If you are not in favour quitting the news all together here are a few actionable steps you can take to limit your consumption of news:

 Limit your news intake to just one time per day and schedule a specific amount of time and aim to stick to it (keep in mind that even If you consume 30 minutes of daily news, it’s 183 hours per year — about 23 eight-hour days as Steve Pavlina mentions in this article).

 Let go of consuming negative and fearful news. ( It may give you something to talk about but it's just not worth it )

 Turn off all notifications from news platforms on Mobile and PC

 Put off your consumption of the news at least for 2 hours after you wake up (waking up to the news is a detrimental and disempowering way to start your day).

 Use the extra time on your hands to read up a good book,